khloudfawzy/Callstack-vs.-Callback-Queue-vs.-Microtask-Queue/README.md

 Javascript has only one thread of execution, but It still can handle asynchronous operations.
 How is that?
-By the use of CallStack, Callback queue and microtask queue
+By the use of CallStack, Callback queue and microtask queue.

 **CallStack:**

-it's used by javascript to keep track of multiple function calls, synchronous code is pushed into the callStack first call stack is a real data structure stack that follows the (Last-In-First-Out) LIFO principle
+it's used by javascript to keep track of multiple function calls, synchronous code is pushed into the callStack first.

+Callstack is a real data structure stack that follows the (Last-In-First-Out) LIFO principle.

 **Example:**